 The newly published brief provides LEGS-based guidance to help strengthen preparedness and response efforts for communities facing extreme winter conditions.
 It delivers comprehensive information on good practices and strategies for effective response planning, specifically tailored for livestock-dependent households in regions susceptible to harsh winter storms.
 The brief delves into:

-To further explore how LEGS can be applied to bolster preparedness and resilience in communities affected by extreme cold weather, we invite you to join our upcoming Winter Storms and Extreme Cold Weather Webinar.
+To further explore how LEGS can be applied to bolster preparedness and resilience in communities affected by extreme cold weather, we invite you to watch our Winter Storms and Extreme Cold Weather Webinar.

-The webinar will take place on 23rd October at 09:30 BST, offering an opportunity to dive deeper into the findings of the technical brief and engage with experts on how best to apply LEGS in challenging winter conditions.
+The webinar took place on 23rd October at 09:30 BST, offering an opportunity to dive deeper into the findings of the technical brief and engage with experts on how best to apply LEGS in challenging winter conditions.

 Whether you are a practitioner, policymaker, or community member involved in disaster risk reduction for livestock-dependent areas, this session will provide valuable insights and practical tools for making a real difference.